ozziej/PostRebel/README.md

 - **Certificate management** - Import custom CA certificates for internal APIs
 - **Postman V2 collection and environment import**
 - **cURL command import**
+- **OpenAPI / Swagger import** - Import OpenAPI 3.x (3.0, 3.1) and Swagger 2.0 specs in JSON or YAML; endpoints are automatically grouped into tag-based folders within the collection
 - **Form data** - x-www-form-urlencoded and multipart form-data body types
 - **Workspace management** - Organize projects into separate workspaces, each with their own git repo
 - **Secrets management** - Mark variables and form parameters as secret; secrets are automatically split into `.secrets.json` files and gitignored
 - **Request history** - Per-request execution log showing status, timing, and size; persisted per workspace and auto-pruned to a configurable maximum
+- **Saved responses** - Snapshot and name any response for future reference; saved responses are listed under their parent request in the sidebar
+- **Collection folders** - Group requests inside a collection; folders are created automatically on OpenAPI import (one folder per tag) and can be renamed or deleted

 ## Quick Start